-- a.
-Create a message and press Send/Receive once. - b.
+- 10. Create a message and press Send/Receive once. - 11.
 On the Tools > Send/Receive Settings, Automation tab, Select Send Only, OK.
 Note the Send/Receive button label changes.
-What happens when you press it? - c.
+What happens when you press it? - 12.
 Select Receive Only, OK.
 Note the Send/Receive button label changes.
-What happens when you press it? - d.
-When done, set this option back to Send/Receive.
+What happens when you press it? - 13.
+When done, set this option back to Send/Receive. - 14.
+FYI: These actions are also on the Actions Menu for one-time execution.